xaviervia/tessellation/README.md

 ![click](images/click.gif)

-One dot is removed, and another dot is aded in roughly the position where you clicked.
+One dot is removed, and another dot is added in roughly the position where you clicked.

 > It will be placed _roughly_ where the mouse was because positions are normalized from whatever size your window is to a 100x100 grid, so the application's grid doesn't match the pixels that you see.
 This action is sent from the [View effect](#view) – which is a React component.